AoikamiMio/Arch-Linux-UEFI-Installation-Guide/README.md

 ## Preparation

 ### Prepare an installation medium
-1. Download the recently release of  [Ventoy](https://github.com/ventoy/Ventoy/releases/)  to creat a bootable USB flash drive, with no less than 4G storage, make sure there is no important data in it or you already have a backup.
+1. Download the recently release of  [Ventoy](https://github.com/ventoy/Ventoy/releases/)  (or any other bootable meida creation tool, we use ventoy as an example here) to creat a bootable USB flash drive, with no less than 4G storage, make sure there is no important data in it or you already have a backup.
 2. Download installation image of [Arch Linux](https://archlinux.org/download/), the archive name should looks like `archlinux-YYYY.MM.DD-x86_64.iso`
 3. Copy the installation image into partation named `Ventoy`